pranav-firake/Software-Engineering-Practices/README.md

 # my-CSC-510-SE
-This is repository for CSC 510 Software Engineering coursework.
-Code has been forked from college private github (github.ncsu.edu).
+This is repository for my work for CSC 510 Software Engineering coursework.
+Code has been forked from my college private github (github.ncsu.edu/ppfirake).
 Course was taken in NC State University by Dr. Parnin.

 Please find homeworks added :